Terrestrial (film): Reception

-Reviewer Jared Mobarak of thefilmstage.com wrote, "This is a genre film taking big narrative and tonal swings, so the chance Allen is walking himself off a cliff of lies to a bloody end is just as likely as him being chosen and replaced by an alien at a moment of desperate need. [...]
-Terrestrial wears a pitch-black humor on its sleeve, a fact that won’t prepare you for how bleak the filmmakers are willing to run.
-Right when you think things are falling apart perfectly for Allen to ease out of trouble (or, at the very least, mitigate it so his friends can escape) Pink and company hit the gas and ensure the consequences of his actions land as hard and painful as possible.
-I love the willingness to go for the jugular and really push this character to a point of no return as far as being unable to accept what he has wrought.
-It provides Fowler a great acting showcase, demanding he constantly flip between devastation and an uncanny calm.
-The death of a dream can sometimes be impossible to bear."
+Reviewer Jared Mobarak of thefilmstage.com wrote, "Terrestrial wears a pitch-black humor on its sleeve, a fact that won’t prepare you for how bleak the filmmakers are willing to run.
+Right when you think things are falling apart perfectly for Allen to ease out of trouble (or, at the very least, mitigate it so his friends can escape) Pink and company hit the gas and ensure the consequences of his actions land as hard and painful as possible."

 Reviewer John Dotson of thecosmiccircus.com wrote, "Similar to Grosse Point Blank, Pink's new film delights in subversive dark comedy. [...]
 Terrestrial accomplishes a feat that is difficult for a storyteller.
 The narrative begins with a visual that makes the viewer believe they are watching a specific genre of film.
 For a while, it maintains the illusion while introducing the characters.
 But like any good magician, the performer (or storyteller) suddenly pulls the rug out from under the audience.
-Steve Pink's dark comedy entertains viewers while skillfully playing with this twisty storytelling style, commenting on the barriers of being discovered as an artist.
-While Terrestrial has a rough landing, director Steve Pink weaves many of his Grosse Point Blank sensibilities into the film. [...]
-Terrestrial's only flaw is its final act.
-Like the works of famous writers such as Stephen King, the effort struggles to find a conclusion worthy of the excellent second act.
-To be as vague as possible, the ending unravels all of its weaving threads predictably.
-It’s not a terrible finale, but considering the impressive narrative twists in the middle, it seems like the writers put all their energy into the halfway mark and lost momentum afterward.
-Even so, Pink's Terrestrial is a sharp and subversive ride."
+Steve Pink's dark comedy entertains viewers while skillfully playing with this twisty storytelling style, commenting on the barriers of being discovered as an artist."